nanoix9/2019Papers/rm/comp811-assignment-stone.md

 To conclude, the report of this study provides a snapshot of global trends and practical issues to gain in-depth overview and understanding in the movement of transiting from agile to DevOps.
 In this study, such movement is investigated from both global and regional views as two research questions.
 To this aim, a qualitative research is designed and conducted.
 Data is collected from four online forums or QnA websites by searching for topics related to both agile and DevOps.
 According to the data at hand, the main findings are at the former facet.
 This study reveals that the most important topics concerned by practitioners are collaboration, organisation and responsibility.
 Though there are some diverse in different opinions, it is commonly believed that collaboration is the core of DevOps.
 In addition, people pay much more attention to collaboration, organisation, responsibility, and fast feedback over process, tools and technologies.
 In terms of the regional difference, though the data source is proved to be global wide, only some tendencies can be conjectured without solid evidence due to insufficient data and statistical analysis.

 There are some future research directions worthwhile.
 First, the result would be more reliable if more data with higher diversity can be collected.
 For example, data can be collected from other online resources.
 More reliable and higher quality data can be acquired from interviews.
 Regional data can be collected from local groups such as Meetup [^meetup].
-Second, study on the data of projects at large company can provide more in-depth insight on this problem at large scale from more realistic and practical point of view.
+Second, study on the teams or projects at large company can provide more in-depth insight on this problem at large scale from more realistic and practical point of view.
+This can be done by interviews with employees of different roles from large companies.
 Third, as software development is an activity influenced by culture, it would be valuable to understand this topic from culture viewpoints, and improve the performance of introducing DevOps into agile development under different culture background.

 [^meetup]: [meetup.com](meetup.com)